easazade/crystalline/README.md

 #### Key Benefits

-**Enhanced Code Clarity:** Crystalline streamlines state management code and state objects for improved readability.
+- **Enhanced Code Clarity:** Crystalline streamlines state management code and state objects for improved readability.
-**Comprehensive State Definition:** Define all necessary elements within your state, including data, status, operations, errors, and events, using a unified and efficient approach.
+- **Comprehensive State Definition:** Define all necessary elements within your state, including data, status, operations, errors, and events, using a unified and efficient approach.
-**Simplified Testing:** Testability of your state management classes is significantly improved with Crystalline.
+- **Simplified Testing:** Testability of your state management classes is significantly improved with Crystalline.
-**State Composition:** Compose states from smaller, more manageable components.
+- **State Composition:** Compose states from smaller, more manageable components.
-**Shared State:** Seamlessly share states or parts of states across multiple state management classes without compromising loose coupling or testability.
+- **Shared State:** Seamlessly share states or parts of states across multiple state management classes without compromising loose coupling or testability.

+# For Docs
 - [ ] create a doc for scenarios and use cases added in example

 - [ ] define crystal-clear state objects across all state management libraries.